djnedrelid/djDiskRW/README.md

 Uses ~3 MB ram.
 File is a ~0.5 MB sized portable x64 Win32 program, no install or footprint.

 **Read Disk**
 * Reads entire surface, 1MiB at a time.
 Will detect any non-zero sector bytes.
 This serves to both verify a wipe, and trigger any rarely used sectors in SMART.
+Useful for e.g. media or backup archive drives do check their health once in a while.

 **Write Disk**
 * Writes entire surface, 1MiB at a time.
 Will verify and detect any non-zero written byte.
 This serves to both securely(*) wipe a disk, and trigger any rarely used bad sectors in SMART.